 To ensure the number of customers falls within the required range, the repeated selection is replaced.
 The retail store may then apply the estimated characteristics to the rest of the customers.

 It can, therefore, be said that the chosen sample represents the entire customer population of 50,000.
 In this sense, a simple random sampling analyzes a more evenly dispersed sample throughout the population.

 Strengths and Weaknesses of Stratified Random Sampling

 Stratified random sampling captures the key attributes of a population group.
-As a result, it produces estimates representing the population because just like the weighted average, stratified random sampling provides a higher precision than simple random sampling.
+As a result, it produces characteristics in the sample that are proportional to the entire population, therefore stratified random sampling provides a higher degree of precision than simple random sampling.